-In this 3 minutes long game mode, your job is to spread more ink than the opposing team.
+In this 3-minute-long game mode, your job is to spread more ink than the opposing team.
 It’s important to note that only horizontal surfaces count.
 You can also ink vertical surfaces but only as a mean to travel.
 The team with the most coverage at the end of 3 minutes wins the game mode.

-In this 5 minutes long game mode, you need to control Splat Zones by covering them in your team’s ink.
+In this 5-minute-long game mode, you need to control Splat Zones by covering them in your team’s ink.
 To control a Splat Zone, you need to ensure that your team’s ink covers a majority of a Splat Zone.
 After controlling all the Splat Zones on a stage, a 100-to-0 countdown starts.
 You must ensure that the countdown reaches 0 to secure a win.

 If you control all the Splat Zones & the opposing team takes away the control, your team incurs a time penalty.
 If neither team manages to take the countdown all the way to 0, the team that gets the closest wins it all.
 You can also enter overtime but that’s a rare case.

-In this 5 minutes long game mode, you’re required to carry the Rainmaker to the capture-point near the opposing team’s base.
+In this 5-minute-long game mode, you’re required to carry the Rainmaker to the capture-point near the opposing team’s base.
 At the start of a match, the Rainmaker is placed at the center of the stage & is protected by a bubble.
 Both teams must reach it as quickly as possible & pop the protective bubble before grabbing it.

 It’s important to note that anyone in the match can grab the Rainmaker despite of which team popped the protective bubble.
 Rainmaker is basically a weapon that can fire an explosive round after it’s fully charged.
 While it’s equipped by a player, the Rainmaker is visible to every player in the match unless the carrier is travelling in his/her team’s ink.
 To win the Rainmaker game mode, you need coordination, teamplay, & communication.

 If neither team manages to carry the Rainmaker to the capture-point, the team that gets it as closest as possible wins it all.